-- Censer bearer (thurifer)

 - Cross

 - Two candle-bearers on either side of the processional cross

+- Other servers (Thurifer does not process out with the thurible).

 - Optional: The Confirmandi

-- Optional: The Lector(s) and the Extraordinary Ministers of Holy Communion

 - Deacon(s)

 - Concelebrants

+- Deacon(s) of the Mass

 - Master of Ceremonies (if there is one)

 - Bishop

-The Bishop will remain at the main entrance after Mass.
+The Bishop will remain at the main entrance after Mass to greet people.